josephlewis42/snippets/README.md

 * `privacy_preserving_obdii_processor` - An application does real-time processing to look for unsafe driving and records those events rather than full trip data which can expose trip destinations with a high degree of accuracy when overlaid on a road map.

+## Art

+* [Lawson 2048](lawson2048/) - A communal game of 2048 that used OpenCV to let players in a building lobby choose the next move by moving around.